htanmo/clam/README.md

 # CLAM

-A simple shell implementation in C which works on linux operating system.
+A simple shell implementation in C which works on posix complaint OS.

 ## Building the project